-1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
+&lt;sup>1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
 See In re K.H., 235 W. Va.
 254, 773 S.E.2d 20 (2015); Melinda H. v.
 William R. II, 230 W. Va.
 731, 742 S.E.2d 419 (2013); State v.
 Brandon B., 218 W. Va.
 324, 624 S.E.2d 761 (2005); State v.
 Edward Charles L., 183 W. Va.
 641, 398 S.E.2d 123 (1990).
 Additionally, because two of the children share the same initials, we refer to them as K.B.-1 and K.B.-2, respectively, throughout this memorandum decision.

-participate in the services.
-In May of 2018, the DHHR interviewed the children at school and learned that petitioner and the mother instructed them not to talk to Child Protective Services ("CPS") workers.
-Additionally in May of 2018, the DHHR alleged that the children witnessed petitioner initiate a fight in the community during which petitioner struck his victim with a gun and cut his chest with "a dull kitchen knife."
-Finally, the DHHR alleged that K.B.-1, A.L., and K.B.-2 all had more than ten unexcused absences from school and that the school filed truancy charges against the parents.
+The wound was left untreated for at least fourteen days.
+The DHHR alleged that petitioner and the father agreed to participate in an in-home safety plan in March of 2018.
+The DHHR initiated multiple services, including drug screening, parenting classes, and in-home supervision, to be completed over the course of three months.
+However, the DHHR alleged that petitioner and the father failed to fully participate in the services.
+In May of 2018, the DHHR interviewed the children at school and learned that petitioner and the father instructed them not to talk to Child Protective Services ("CPS") workers.
+Additionally in May of 2018, the DHHR alleged that the children witnessed the father initiate a fight in the community during which he struck a man with a gun and cut his chest with "a dull kitchen knife."
+Finally, the DHHR alleged that K.B.-1, A.L., and K.B.-2 each had more than ten unexcused absences from school and that the school filed truancy charges against the parents.
+Following the filing of the petition, the children remained in the legal and physical custody of the parents.

 In June of 2018, petitioner stipulated to adjudication.
 The circuit court accepted petitioner's stipulation and adjudicated the children as abused children and petitioner as an abusing parent.
 Petitioner moved for a post-adjudicatory improvement period, which the circuit court held in abeyance.
+The circuit court granted legal custody of the children to the DHHR, but ordered that they remain in their parents' physical custody until it was determined that they were in danger.
 Finally, the circuit court ordered the DHHR to provide services to the parents.